johngohrw/datawrapper-kanban/README.md

-# datawrapper-kanban
+# Datawrapper Kanban
-Simple Kanban board app with Svelte and Node.js
+Simple Kanban board fullstack app with Svelte and Node.js

+## Running it locally

+Work in progress.

+## Deployment

+Work in progress.